What are your office hours?

 Are you affiliated with any industry organizations?

-We are an accredited member of the Better Business Bureau with an A+ rating, and a member of the American Concrete Institute, Home Builders Association of Louisville.
+We are a member of the American Concrete Institute, Home Builders Association of Louisville.
 We are also a member of the St. Matthews Area Business Association.

 CONCRETE MAINTENANCE GUIDE: